WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 redoing the proof-of-work.

 The timestamp proves that the data must have existed at the time in order to get into the hash.
 Each timestamp includes the previous timestamp in its hash, forming a chain, with each additional timestamp reinforcing the ones before it.
 The hash chain of blocks provides an unchangeable historical record, which is verifiable by anyone.

 Nodes can leave and rejoin a blockchain network and thus the Whiteflag Network at will, accepting the proof-of-work chain as validation of what happened while they were gone.
 Upon rejoining, missing blocks are downloaded, verified and added to the nodes' local copy of the database until it has caught up with the network and is in sync (again).

 ##### 2.4.1.5 Data Security

 The Whiteflag Protocol the protocol provides optional message confidentiality using an AES based encryption scheme to encrypt the message contents.
-This is described in detail in 4.1.4 Encryption.
+This is described in detail in [Paragraph 4.1.4](#414-encryption).

 The encryption scheme allow for both Diffie-Hellman negotiated keys and pre-shared keys.
 The Whiteflag Protocol specifies the Diffie-Hellman key exchange, but does not specify how pre-shared encryption keys should be managed or distributed.
 It is between the originator and recipient to agree on a secure key exchange procedure.

 #### 2.4.2 Message Functionality